Let’s tackle student editing! Teaching students to edit their writing can be accomplished!

 This of course spills over to revising, fixing word choice, improving structure.
 I encourage that and do not draw a hard line about what is editing and what is revising.

 Every year, editing with high school students proves the most difficult part of the writing process.
 Students might lack direction or investment in editing.
 Building a strong foundation with grammar, continually building and connecting grammar to writing, and experimenting with what works for classes will make student editing meaningful.
-Hopefully, these tips gave you a starting point to improve student editing.
+Hopefully, these tips gave you a starting point to improve student editing and student writing.

 Would you like more ideas for teaching students to edit their writing?
 Check out my Facebook page where great discussions happen.